If more than half your journeys take fewer than 20km, you should change your oil every 7500km.

-Did you know that your local Autobahn service centre will assess your car heating, ventilation and air conditioning system!
+Did you know that your local Autobahn service centre can inspect and diagnose your cars tell-tale light warning system!

-Did you know that your local Autobahn service centre will assess your car battery and charging system operation for FREE!
+Did you know that your local Autobahn service centre can inspect and repair your cars exhaust system!

-Did you know that your local Autobahn service centre will check tyre condition and tyre inflation for FREE!
+Did you know that your local Autobahn service centre can balance and rotate your cars wheels!

 Correctly balanced and rotated wheels will can smooth out your ride, save you money and help prevent the need to replace expensive tyres prematurely..
 At Autobahn, our professional technicians will balance and rotate the wheels and have you back smooth travelling..